 Take additional security steps

-We recommend that you take these additional steps to ensure the security of your users' G Suite accounts.Step 1.
-Enroll in 2-step verification with Security Keys
+We recommend that you take these additional steps to ensure the security of your users' accounts.Step 1.
+Enroll in 2-step verification with security keys

-Enrolling in 2-step verification adds an extra layer of security to your users' G Suite accounts.
+Enrolling in 2-step verification adds an extra layer of security to your users' accounts.
 It requires users to enter a verification code in addition to their username and password when signing in to their accounts.
 See Add 2-step verification for details.
-We recommend using Security Keys over 2SV security codes for better protection against phishing.
+We recommend using security keys over 2SV security codes for better protection against phishing.

 See Add recovery options to your administrator account for instructions on adding secondary email addresses and phone numbers.
 We recommend to secure secondary email addresses by changing the passwords or update the secondary email to a new address.